sudarshanmhasrup/exploring-the-world-of-web/readme.md

 ### Thank you

-Not saying this is the best repo out there for web concepts, but if you found it helpful or think I’ve done a decent job, just drop a star — that’d mean a lot!Thanks a lot for checking it out! 🙌
+Not saying this is the best repo out there for web concepts, but if you found it helpful or think I’ve done a decent job, just drop a star — that’d mean a lot!
+Thanks a lot for checking it out! 🙌